 Decoding the Implementation of UDS Vehicle Diagnostics in AUTOSAR Base Software Module

+The idea behind AUTOSAR was to standardize the software interfaces so that there is a certain degree of interoperability among various automotive modules developed by different vendors.
 This AUTOSAR software Architecture ensured the decoupling of product functionalities from the hardware and software services.

 When Vehicle Diagnostics Met AUTOSAR Software Architecture